offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that ...

-1. the probability of an HMM emitting a specific sequence is the sum of the probability of that emitted sequence occurring over all hidden paths in the HMM.
+1. the probability of an HMM outputting a specific emitted sequence is the sum of the probability of that emitted sequence occurring over all hidden paths in the HMM.
 2. the summation can have factors pulled out of it such that the expression can be calculated as an exploded HMM.

 For example, imagine the following HMM.